Effective Oct 1, 2005

 3. The operations must employ at least one person currently certified by the FAA with ratings appropriate for work being performed who shall hold an A & P rating.

-4. The leaseholder must have sufficient equipment, supplies and availability of parts to perform maintenance in accordance with manufacturers recommendations, and capability to remove non-airworthy aircraft from the airport premises at any time.
+4. The leaseholder must have sufficient equipment, supplies and availability of parts to perform maintenance in accordance with manufacturers' recommendations, and capability to remove non-airworthy aircraft from the airport premises at any time.

 5. Hours of operations shall normally be 8:00 A.M. to 5:00 P.M.
 Monday through Friday.
-Operations must provide for mechanical service on weekends on call basis.
+Operations must provide for mechanical service on weekends on a call basis.

 6. Operator must show financial responsibility and carry appropriate insurance coverage (see Section 1).
 The insurance coverage shall include aircraft held for maintenance and repair by the lessee but owned by others.